nguyenvukhang/alatty/docs/sessions.rst

 The save_as_session action
 ------------------------------

-This action can be mapped to a key press in :file:`kitty.conf`.
+This action can be mapped to a key press in :file:`alatty.conf`.
 It will save the currently open OS Windows, tabs, windows, running programs, working directories, etc. into a session file.
 It is a convenient way to :ref:`complex_sessions`.
 The options this action takes are documented below.